 The Korean fat-dissolving injection that went viral for targeted spot-reduction — double chin, jawline, bra fat, love handles, and other stubborn pockets that diet and exercise won’t touch.

-Unlike GLP-1 drugs or AOD-9604 (systemic fat loss), Lemon Bottle is a targeted spot-reduction tool.
-It works where you inject it — double chin, jawline, bra fat, love handles, inner thighs — and is often compared to deoxycholic acid (Kybella) but with less inflammation and shorter downtime.
+Unlike GLP-1 drugs or AOD-9604 (systemic fat loss), Lemon Bottle is marketed as a targeted spot-reduction tool for areas like double chin, jawline, bra fat, love handles, and inner thighs.
+It is sometimes compared to deoxycholic acid (Kybella, FDA-approved for submental fat) — but no head-to-head clinical trial exists.

 Independent clinical data on Lemon Bottle specifically is limited — most evidence is clinical practice reports and before/after documentation.
 The individual ingredients are well-studied in other contexts.